Explainability as statistical inference: Casting interpretability as statistical inference

 \subsection{Statistical inference with LEX}

 Now that LEX is cast as a statistical model, it is natural to infer the parameters using maximum likelihood estimation.
 The log-likelihood function is

 Maximizing the previous display is quite challenging since we have to optimize the parameters of an expectation over a discrete space inside a log.
-Leveraging discrete latent variable model literature \cref{sec:technicalities}, we are able to formulate good estimates of Eq.~\eqref{model_loglikelihood_real} gradients and optimize the model using stochastic gradient descent.
+We derive in \cref{sec:technicalities} good gradient estimators for $\mathcal{L}(\theta, \gamma)$, and accordingly, the model can be optimized using stochastic gradient descent.

 If $p_\gamma(z|x)$ can be any conditional distribution, then the model can just refuse to learn something explainable by setting $p_\gamma(z|x) = \boldsymbol{1}_{z=\boldsymbol{1}_d}$.
-All features are always turned on.
-Experimentally, it appears that some implicit regularization or differences the in initialisation of the neural networks may prevent the model from selecting everything.
+All features are then always turned on.
+Experimentally, it appears that some implicit regularization or differences in the initialisation of the neural networks may prevent the model from selecting everything.
 Yet without any regularization, we leave this possibility to chance.
 Note that this regularization problem appears in other model explanation approaches.
-For instance, LIME \citep{ribeiro2016should} fits a linear regression locally around a given instance we want to explain.
-For the linear regression to be interpretable, they add a regularization as a measure of complexity for this model.
+For instance, LIME \cite{ribeiro2016should} fits a linear regression locally around a given instance and proposes to penalize by the number of parameters used by the linear model.

 The first type of constraint we can add is an explicit function-based regularization $R: \{0,1\}^D \to \mathbb{R}$.
 This function is to be strictly increasing with respect to inclusion of the mask so that the model reaches a trade-off between selection and prediction score.
 The regularization strength is then controlled by a positive hyperparameter $\lambda$.
-For instance, \cite{yoon2018invase} proposed to used an L1-regularization on the average selection map $R(z) = \lVert z\rVert$.
+For instance, \citet{yoon2018invase} proposed to used an L1-regularization on the average selection map $R(z) = \lVert z\rVert$.
 While this allows for a varying number of feature selected per instance, the optimal $\lambda$ is difficult to find in practice.
-Another method considered by \cite{chen2018learning} is to enforce the selection within the parametrization of $p_\gamma$.
-Indeed, they only consider distributions such that any sampled subset have a fixed number of selected features $k$, \emph{i.e.}, $\sum_{d =1}^D z_d = k$.
-This work was extended by \cite{ReparamSubsetSamplingXie} who proposed a continuous relaxation of weighted reservoir sampling.
+Another method considered by \citet{chen2018learning} and \citet{ReparamSubsetSamplingXie} is to enforce the selection within the parametrization of $p_\gamma$.
+Indeed, they build distributions such that any sampled subset have a fixed number of selected features.